 The most basic routine is drinking a glass of hot water with lemon before breakfast.

-- better looks – when you start to base our diet on organic vegetables and different types of grains, our skin becomes smooth, firm and well moisturized.
+- better looks – when we start to base our diet on organic vegetables and different types of grains, our skin becomes smooth, firm and well moisturized.
 There is less tendency to get pimples and cellulite.

-- resilience – when you get rid of toxins, heavy metals and pathogens and when you start to absorb necessary ingredients from vegetables, green plants, grains, seeds and oils, we make our body strong again and ready to fight with microbes.
+- resilience – when we get rid of toxins, heavy metals and pathogens and when you start to absorb necessary ingredients from vegetables, green plants, grains, seeds and oils, we make our body strong again and ready to fight with microbes.

 Our organism gets back a chance to reduce allergic reactions in our body, as well as stop inflammations.
 Thanks to deacidification, we heal ourselves from chronic pain, problems with joints and symptoms difficult to treat.